top of page

 Improving Patient Outcomes with Pharmacogenomics

-By leveraging the power of pharmacogenomics, Tria Health’s Personalized Medicine Program has been able to provide our clients with improved health outcomes and cost savings.
+By leveraging the power of pharmacogenomics, Tria Health’s program has been able to provide our clients with improved health outcomes and cost savings.

 Targeted Outreach to High-Risk

-Tria Health understands the importance of controlling costs and only offers PGx testing to high-risk individuals.
-Tria evaluates all available data, including PGx-implicated medications in use, and assigns each individual a score to indicate the relevance and value of PGx testing.
+Tria Health recognizes the importance of managing costs effectively, which is why we offer PGx testing specifically to high-risk individuals engaged in our Pharmacy Advocate (PA) program.
+With an already impressive engagement rate of 35%, integrating PGx testing into the program was seamless.
+We evaluate PGx-implicated medications in use, and assign each individual a score to assess the relevance and value of PGx testing.

-Adverse drug events (ADEs) are any undesired or unintended responses to a drug that may be harmful or uncomfortable.
-In the context of pharmacogenomics, ADEs refer to the adverse reactions that may occur due to genetic variations in drug metabolism or drug response.
+Adverse drug events (ADEs) refer to the adverse reactions that may occur due to genetic variations in drug metabolism or drug response.

 Return on Investment